gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 > [double-checked locking is broken for java](https://www.cs.umd.edu/~pugh/java/memoryModel/DoubleCheckedLocking.html)

-This post shows and analyses the broken DLCP for java in compile-time, the consturctor is inlined by javac.
+This post shows and analyses the broken DLCP for java in compile-time, the constructor is inlined by javac.

 However, I do not see any thing wrong with gcc, the generated assembly code is just fine, the memory order is correct...